Heart de Roommate

+Heart de Roommate (はあとdeルームメイト) is a Japanese adult visual novel developed by AngelSmile for Microsoft Windows.
+It was released in Japan in January 2002, and later received an English translation by G-Collections in 2004.
+The game was re-released by Jast USA in 2022 as Heart de Roommate Remastered, an updated version with enhanced visuals and support for the macOS and Linux operating systems.

 Gameplay

 The gameplay in Heart de Roommate is standard for a visual novel.
 The player spends most of the time reading text onscreen which indicates the narration, inner thoughts, or dialogue of the characters.
 At different points in the game, the player will be faced with a decision between two or more choices, which may progress the player in a specific path in the game and have a positive or negative effect on the plot.

 Heart de Roommate is divided into twenty-six different "episodes" to resemble an anime series, even having an episode preview for each upcoming episode.
 It also has a special episode in which the characters announce which character will be the main heroine for the next half of the game, depending on the choices made by the player, this episode may or may not appear.

 Story

 Yusuke Sawada had just been transferred by his parents into a new school, Aiho Academy.
 But, unfortunately, his parents forgot to enroll him in the dorm, and the apartment he was planning on staying in burnt down as he arrived.
 While complaining about his current situation, he is mistaken for a panty thief and attacked by a girl, Asumi Hirota, who happens to be his former childhood acquaintance.
 After realizing who he is, Asumi assumes that he is there to threaten her, and becomes uneasy.
 Asumi, believing Yusuke has something on her, decides to do something for him under one condition: he must not tell anyone her secret.
 However, Yusuke does not know what the secret is, but decides to pretend he does.
 After Asumi explains her condition, Yusuke asks if Asumi can give him a place to stay, Asumi agrees and takes him to the girl's dorm, but, because the dorm doesn't let males in the dorm, she must sneak him in.
 After meeting the roommates, he is accepted (with some debates) into their room.